JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Successful CAR T Cell therapy depends on expanding CAR T cells in the laboratory to produce a large number of copies that can ensure a sustained and effective response in the patient's body.

 T cell expansion begins with the isolation and activation of T cells.
-A technique called leukapheresis is used to separate peripheral mononuclear blood cells (PBMCs), such as leukocytes and lymphocytes, from the patient's blood sample.
-T cells are sequestered from the other white blood cell types using cell processors or centrifugation.
+A technique called leukapheresis separates peripheral mononuclear blood cells (PBMCs), including leukocytes and lymphocytes, from a patient's blood sample.
+T cells are separated from other white blood cells using cell processors or centrifugation.
 T cell subsets (e.g., CD4 and CD8) can be isolated using magnetic-activated cell sorting (MACS).
 Simultaneously, enrichment and depletion techniques remove the remaining red blood cells and platelets.

 The next step is to expand T cells to produce a large population of functional CAR T cells capable of detecting tumor cells.